emilysa/GETevidence/README.md

 who in turn process tasks as they receive them.
 Celery recommends using RabbitMQ.

 1. Install RabbitMQ: `sudo apt-get install rabbitmq-server`
-2. Ubuntu automatically begins running a rabbit server once this is installed.
+2. Ubuntu automatically begins running a rabbit server in the background once this is installed.
 3. Starting the server is as simple as: `rabbitmq-server` (runs in the foreground), or you can start it in the background with `rabbitmq-server -detached`.
 To stop the server use `rabbitmqctl stop`.